-This course will serve as an introduction to the study of the atmosphere.
-The primary objective of this course is to provide students with a comprehensive understanding of the atmosphere and the processes that govern its behavior.
-In this course students will be exposed to various aspects of meteorology, including the structure and behavior of the atmosphere, global energy balance and transfer, atmospheric circulation, precipitation processes, weather systems and severe weather.
-This course will emphasize the inter-relationship existing between the atmosphere, hydrosphere, biosphere and lithosphere and will illustrate how the movement of matter and energy between these "spheres" is responsible for the weather, climate and environments we experience on Earth.
+The objective of this course is to introduce students to the study of the atmosphere and the processes governing its behavior.
+We will cover a variety of topics in meteorology, including the structure and behavior of the atmosphere, global energy balance and transfer, atmospheric circulation, precipitation processes, weather systems and severe weather.
+This course will emphasize the interactions between the atmosphere, hydrosphere, biosphere and lithosphere and will illustrate how the movement of matter and energy between these "spheres" is responsible for the weather, climate and environments we experience on Earth.